jundalisay/sp/content/en/research/epicurus/life/part-8.md

 title: Epicurus To Menœceus
 weight: 12
 description: Life Of Epicurus
-author: " Diogenes Laertius"
+author: "Diogenes Laertius"
-image: "/covers/epi.jpg"
+c: "darkslategray"
 ---

-XXVII.
-We must now proceed to his letter:—

-EPICURUS TO MENŒCEUS, GREETING
+## 27. Letter of EPICURUS TO MENŒCEUS:

 “Let no one delay to study philosophy while he is young, and when he is old let him not become weary of the study;